ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 The `rollout staus` command now terminates, and you can see you're back to running your full contingent of properly configured pods.

 But notice that when you ran `rollout undo`, you got a warning.
 We just affected the status of the deployment imperatively, which means we have once again drifted away from what our manifest says.
-This is generally OK for emergency situations, but in general usage you'll want to be operating declaratively instead: editing your manifest and applying it rather than faffing around with things like `rollout undo` and so on.
+This is OK for emergency situations, but in general usage you'll want to be operating declaratively instead: editing your manifest and applying it rather than faffing around with things like `rollout undo` and so on.

 ## Clean up